-The Louis de la Parte Florida Mental Health Institute in the College of Behavioral and Community Sciences at the University of South Florida.
-Funded in part by the Orange County Department of Mental Health and Orange-Ulster BOCES.
+The Department of Child & Family Studies, Louis de la Parte Florida Mental Health Institute in the College of Behavioral and Community Sciences at the University of South Florida.
 Originally funded by the Institute for Child Health Policy at Nova Southeastern University through a Florida Drug Free Communities Program Award.